syncfusion-content/ej2-react-docs/ej2-react/grid/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started with React Grid component
+# Getting started with React Grid
 This section explains you the steps required to create a simple Grid and demonstrate the basic usage of the Grid component in React environment.

 To get start quickly with React Grid, you can check on this video: